 (Note: Yes, I previously blogged on meditation, but it deserves more attention!)

 I need good evidence to believe something.
 I find meta-analyses appealing, and I carefully evaluate the credibility of internet sources.
 I am increasingly irritated by celebrity-endorsed medical claims, and I take personal testimonials with a grain of salt.
-Don’t even get me started on Dr. Oz and Jenna McCarthy.
+Don’t even get me started on Dr. Oz and Jenny McCarthy.

 So, last year, when I started looking for evidence-based approaches for dealing with anxiety, I was rather skeptical when I found Mindfulness Meditation as a popular recommendation.
 But, my mind can be changed.
 That’s how science works.
 It changes in the face of evidence.